department-of-veterans-affairs/next-build/README.md

 1. Run `yarn dev`.

 You will now have a Next.js development server running at http://localhost:3000, which will refresh with changes to your local environment.

-### Environment Flags
+## Environment Flags

 The APP_ENV flag can be used to designate which .env file you want to use.
-Ensure you're env files are in ./envs, and then run your build or dev command with a leading APP_ENV=local.
+Ensure your env files are in `./envs`, and then run your build or dev command with a leading `APP_ENV=local`.

 ie `APP_ENV=local yarn dev`